Given Missouri’s large size and location in the heart of the Midwest.

 7. Garden Ghost Spider

-Moreso, they are brown on their backs with white or cream-colored stripes on their abdomens.
+Moreover, they are brown on their backs with white or cream-colored stripes on their abdomens.
 These little guys can be identified by their violin-shaped patterns.

-Nevertheless, I have only seen one of these bad boys, but if you see it, then congratulations.
+Nevertheless, I have only seen one of these bad boys, but if you see it, congratulations.
 You now have bragging rights for knowing what it looks like!

 8. Starbellied Orbweaver